matheusaudibert/audibert/README.md

 [![Discord Server Card](https://cardzera.audibert.dev/api/1383718526694461532?buttonText=Join%20now%20to%20access%20the%20API&t={timestamp})](https://discord.gg/gu7sKjwEz5)

-2. Your presence will be available at `api.audibert.rest/user/:userid`
+2. Your presence will be available the endpoint

 That's all you need to do!